realmagicgreen/magicgreenastro/src/content/posts/asean-against-plastic-pollution.md

 ---
 title: ASEAN Against Plastic Pollution
-subtitle: "ASEAN Centre for Biodiversity (ACB) joins the movement against the use of plastics, supports the initiatives in banning plastic use."
+subtitle: 'ASEAN Centre for Biodiversity (ACB) joins the movement against the use of plastics, supports the initiatives in banning plastic use.'
-description: "Every year, the world produces around 5 trillion plastic bags.
+description: 'Every year, the world produces around 5 trillion plastic bags.
 That is about 700 per person.
-Utilized for just a few minutes, take centuries to decompose."
+Utilized for just a few minutes, take centuries to decompose.'
 category: solutions
 pubDate: 2018-06-12
 publish: true